talkohavy/es-cli-tool/README.md

 The important parts to note here are:

 - I'm using version `8.16.1` of elasticsearch.
 Different image versions would require different flags & protocols.
-- using the `--insecure` flag is a must
+- It is required to use the `--insecure` flag.
 - It is required to use the `https` protocol.
 - It is required to use basic authentication.
 I had the password stored in an ENV variable called `ELASTIC_PASSWORD`, though you can put it directly in the command, it's just not recommended.